History of Stephen Colbert in Timeline

 On April 2, 2008, Stephen Colbert received a Peabody Award for The Colbert Report.

-As late as August 2008, background appearances of Colbert campaign ads continued to appear in Marvel Comics publications, such as Secret Invasion No. 5, which also featured a cameo of an alien Skrull posing as Colbert.
+In August 2008, Colbert's fictional presidential campaign continued in the Marvel Universe with background appearances of his campaign ads in Marvel Comics publications, including a cameo of an alien Skrull posing as Colbert in Secret Invasion No. 5.

-In October 2008, Stephen Colbert made an extended 8-page appearance webslinging with Spider-Man in The Amazing Spider-Man issue No. 573.
+In October 2008, Colbert made an extended 8-page appearance webslinging with Spider-Man in The Amazing Spider-Man issue No. 573, further cementing his fictional presidential campaign within the Marvel Universe.

-In November 2008, the DVD of Colbert's Christmas special, A Colbert Christmas: The Greatest Gift of All!, was released.
+In November 2008, the DVD for Colbert's Christmas special, A Colbert Christmas: The Greatest Gift of All!, was released.

-November 23, 2008: A Colbert Christmas: The Greatest Gift of All!
-Aired
+November 23, 2008: A Colbert Christmas: The Greatest Gift of All! airs on Comedy Central

 On November 23, 2008, Colbert's Christmas special, A Colbert Christmas: The Greatest Gift of All!, aired on Comedy Central.